33rd Troop Carrier Squadron: Operations from the Philippines

 One Vultee BT-13 Valiant was assigned to the squadron to be used as an instrument trainer.
 On 27 July the BT-13 was demolished in a landing accident when it struck construction equipment at the end of the runway.
 A North American B-25 Mitchell was also received to be used for a food ship.
 A considerable amount of work was done on this ship.
 All paint was removed and all moveable surfaces were replaced with new surfaces.
 Nielson Field became exceedingly congested, resulting in traffic blocks that kept aircraft attached to the squadron from getting off on time.

 In August 1945 all hostilities ceased in the Southwest Pacific Area.
 The effect this news had on the men in the squadron was one of relief, but not great exuberance.
 On 31 August the squadron lost a C-46 aircraft missing on a routine flight from Morotai, Halmahera to Nielson Field.
 One night courier and one day courier schedule to Okinawa was added.
 The Japanese acceptance of Allied surrender terms in August alerted the Intelligence Department to preparing maps to Formosa and Japan.
 These maps were made ready and were used on 28 August when the squadron's first plane flew into Haneda Airport.
 This was the sixteenth Allied plane to land in Japan.

 The big business for the month of September 1945 was the releasing from the squadron of personnel on the Redeployment System.
 The aircraft that was listed as missing on a routine flight in August from Morotai, Halmahera to Manila was discovered on 25 September 7 1/2 miles from Del Monte Airfield, where it hit a mountain at very low altitude.
 All crew members were killed.
 Courier runs to Tokyo, Morotai, and Del Monte constituted most of the flights for the month.
 So many key personnel were returned to the United States that the Engineering Section was very shorthanded.
 This month saw the lowest percentage of planes in commission, 63%, because of the personnel shortage.
-The 33d Troop Carrier Squadron was inactivated at APO 323on 15 February 1946.
+The 33d Troop Carrier Squadron was inactivated at APO 323 on 15 February 1946.